 To return to the title of the post, I would definitely say that all of those 5 general product recommendations are ‘worth it’.
 As you go down the list it obviously gets more difficult to afford the item.
 Although this post mentions cycling a fair amount it is endeavouring to apply it to a running-gadget and running power perspective.

-Clearly there are some aero gains and other gains that can be ‘cheaply’ achieved in cycling.
+Clearly, there are some aero gains and other gains that can be ‘cheaply’ achieved in cycling.

-- >45 minute training on undulating ground
+- From > 45-minute training on undulating ground to practice consistency

 - Using power-duration curves to easily identify gaps in your overall training intensities/durations